Alcohol and pregnancy: what you might not know - HE2523

 This resource relates to the following topics:

-Gives information for pregnant and breastfeeding women and their partners about the impact of drinking alcohol in pregnancy and while breastfeeding on their unborn and breastfeeding infants.
+Information about the impact of drinking alcohol in pregnancy and while breastfeeding on unborn and breastfeeding infants.

 Download resource